-Individuals teaching accident investigation or reconstruction related courses may accrue up to 25% of the required 80 CEUs (20 CEUs per 5-year period) for this activity.
+Individuals instructing accident reconstruction related topics or courses may accrue up to 25% of the required 80 CEUs (20 CEUs per 5-year period) if the material being presented would be approved for student CEUs.
+Generally this means that instruction of courses that are prerequisite to accident reconstruction courses will not be approved under this category.
 CEUs for instructing are awarded at the rate of 1 CEU per instructional hour.
-Teaching a 20-hour course can provide the instructor with a total of 20 CEUs.
-Individuals seeking CEU credit for instructing courses must submit an Individual CEU Application, a detailed course curriculum or outline and an hourly course schedule.
+Instructing a 20-hour course can provide the instructor with a total of 20 CEUs.
+Individuals seeking CEU credit for instructing courses must submit an Individual CEU Application including a detailed course curriculum or outline and an hourly course schedule.
 A copy of an assignment letter, contractual agreement or other proof the presentation was made should also be included.
 After eligibility is determined, CEUs will be awarded upon payment of a fee of $5.00 per CEU.

 CEUs Through Publication

 Research or technical papers applicable to accident investigation or reconstruction prepared by the accredited individual may be eligible for CEUs.
 This provides the opportunity for the accredited reconstructionist to provide test data or other analysis to the field as well as being 'published' in the field.
 Some limiting conditions are: Maximum 20 CEUs awarded by this method per five-year accreditation period.

 Papers are required to be submitted a minimum of 120 days before the applicant's scheduled renewal date.
 A complete copy of the paper or article must be submitted with the Individual CEU Application for review by the CEU Committee.

 If no third party copyright prohibits it, the author agrees to allow ACTAR rights to publish and/or distribute the paper.